 Here’s an example: If your cruise costs $4,000, a travel insurance plan would cost between $160-$320.

-The following are the main factors that affect the cost of the different travel insurance plans:
+The following are the factors that affect the cost of two types of travel insurance:

 |Vacation Plans (package plans)||Travel Medical Plans|

 |total trip cost|

 length of trip

 A travel insurance package plan will provide protection for medical expenses, emergency evacuations, trip cancellations, loss of baggage and belongings.

 Senior citizens and travelers with pre-existing medical conditions will be required to buy specific travel insurance plans.
 They will pay a little more because it’s deemed more likely that they will have to file a claim.